SaaS Sales Interview Tips

 - How does your team leverage AI in the sales process?

 - I saw X (demonstrating your research on news articles, financial reports etc) about this company.
-What are
+What are your thoughts on this/how do you see that impacting X?

 On the lookout for a new opportunity?
 Get in touch for career insights and job opportunities.